Jkuffler/Jkuffler/README.md

 In Beautiful Katamari the king of the universe says "Love makes the world go round...but manners keep you from getting motion sickness".
 I love that.

-In the tech industry I am honestly most excited about the different people I can meet who share a sense of belonging when they work on projects with an open mind.
-I'm passionate about personal discovery and persistently lifting the spirits of those around me.
+In the tech industry I am excited to tackle complexities and continuously add more base knowledge of creating remarkable web content.
+I am also thrilled about the different people I can meet who share a sense of belonging when they work on projects together.
+I'm passionate about personal discovery and staying open-minded to new possibilities!

 # :construction_worker: Projects